Scott123180/scottscookbook.link/src/content/recipes/InstantPotSpinachArtichokeChicken.md

 },
 ]
 directions: [
 "Pulse the cashews in a blender until they reach a fine powder, similar to flour.
-Be cautious not to overmix to avoid creating cashew butter.
-Set the cashew powder aside.", "In the same blender, combine almond milk, garlic, salt, lemon juice, and mustard.
+Be cautious not to overmix to avoid creating cashew butter.", "Set the cashew powder aside.",
+"After removing the cashew powder, in the same blender, combine almond milk, garlic, salt, lemon juice, and mustard.
 Blend until smooth.", "Pour this mixture into a 6-quart electric pressure cooker.
 Add the spinach, artichoke hearts, water chestnuts, and chicken.
 If using water (see note below), add it now.
 Stir to combine.", "Secure the lid of the Instant Pot, select the manual setting, and set it to high pressure for 15 minutes.
 The pot may take 25-35+ minutes to come to pressure before the cooking time begins.", "Once the cooking time is complete, perform a quick release of the pressure.",